The waters of Shark Bay are generally safe for swimming. Despite warm Leeuwin current influences it is quite cool in winter.

 Shark Bay is one of Western Australia’s most popular recreational fishing destinations for small boat and shore-based anglers.

-The Department of Fisheries and the Department of Parks and Wildlife have regulations and marine zones in place that you must be aware of when boating and fishing.
+The Department of Fisheries and the Parks and Wildlife Service have regulations and marine zones in place that you must be aware of when boating and fishing.